-Legen d: XXX Y YY WW NNN @3 Customer-specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Pb-free JEDEC designator for Matte Tin (Sn) This package is Pb-free.
-The Pb-free JEDEC designator ((e3)) can be found on the outer packaging for this package.
-Note: In the eve be carrie characters nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.
+Legend : XXX Y YY WW NNN @3 Customer-specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Pb-free JEDEC designator for Matte Tin (Sn) This package is Pb-free.
+The Pb-free JEDEC designator (@3) can be found on the outer packaging for this package.
+Note: will be ca ent the full Microchip part number cannot be marked on one line, it irried over to the next line, thus limiting the number of available s for customer-specific information.